1946 Pennsylvania State Teachers College Conference football season: California

 California had the highest scoring college football team in Pennsylvania.

-Mansfield State
+Mansfield

-The 1946 Mansfield State Mountaineers football team represented Mansfield State Teachers College (now known as Mansfield University of Pennsylvania) of Mansfield, Pennsylvania.
-Led by head coach Edward D. Casey, the Mountaineers compiled a 7–0–1 record (4–0–1 against PSTCC opponents), finished in second place in the PSTCC, and outscored opponents by a total of 155 to 52.
+The 1946 Mansfield Mountaineers football team represented Mansfield State Teachers College (now known as Mansfield University of Pennsylvania) of Mansfield, Pennsylvania.
+Led by first-year head coach Ted Casey, the Mountaineers compiled a 7–0–1 record (5–0–1 against PSTCC opponents), finished in second place in the PSTCC, and outscored opponents by a total of 155 to 52.

-Millersville State

-The 1946 Millersville State Marauders football team represented Millersville State Teachers College (now known as Millersville University of Pennsylvania) of Millersville, Pennsylvania.
-Led by head coach John A. Fischer, the Marauders compiled a 3–3 record (3–1 against PSTCC opponents), finished in third place in the PSTCC, and outscored opponents by a total of 60 to 57.